Naveen Chandra: Early life

-Naveen Chandra was born in a Telugu family in Devi Nagar of Bellary.
-His father was a head mechanic in KSRTC.
+Naveen Chandra was born into a Tamil-speaking family in Secunderabad, Andhra Pradesh.
+Both his parents are Tamilians, with his father being a head mechanic at KSRTC and hails from Bengaluru, Karnataka, while his mother hails from Secunderabad, Telangana.
+Their family later moved to Ballari, Karnataka, where he was raised.
 Chandra obtained a diploma in Mechanical Engineering and worked as a multimedia animator before he forayed into films.